 Legislative internships provide an opportunity for students to gain knowledge of the inner workings of state government by being a part of the process.
-Interns will thoroughly learn the legislative process, gaining an in-depth understanding of how laws are made in a hands-on environment.
+Interns will thoroughly learn the legislative process, gaining an in-depth understanding of how laws are made in an immersive professional environment.

 Each intern's responsibilities will depend on the legislators and staff with whom he or she works.
 Typical intern responsibilities include:

 - Analyzing bill content at each step of the legislative process

 - Helping senators prepare for committee meetings and session days

 Applications are now bing accepted for the 2015 legislative session.
 All application materials must be submitted by October 15, 2014.